RichDickClark/PersistentObjectDesignPattern/README.md

 prevent programming errors which would result in an object being in two places at once or in no location at all.

+Note that the guarantee that an object remains in exactly one location after being added to a location rests upon the assumption that there are no classes in the same package with the object and location classes.
+Another class that had access to the protected members of the object and location classes could duplicate objects or cause them to disappear.